cmw15004431816/cmw15004431816.github.io/docs/learning-record/Basic-writing-and-formatting-syntax.md

 ## Links

-You can create an inline link by warpping link in brackets `[ ]`, and the wrapping the URL in parentheses `( )`.
+You can create an inline link by wrapping the link in brackets `[ ]`, and wrapping the URL in parentheses `( )`.
 You can also use the keyboard shortcut `Command`+`K` to create a link.
 When you have text selected, you can paste a URL from your clipboard to automatically create a link from the selection.

-You can also create Markdown hyperlink by highlighting the text and using the keyboard shortcut `Command`+`V`.
+You can also create a Markdown hyperlink by highlighting the text and using the keyboard shortcut `Command`+`V`.
 If you'd like to replace the text with the link, use the shortcut `Command`+`Shift`+`V`.

 `This site was built using [GitHub Pages](https://pages.github.com/).`